Giftbit/Lightrail-API-V2-Docs/docs/object-model.md

 # Object Model

-Lightrail’s API and Webapp enables you to create and mange all types of customer value: promotions, gift cards, referral credits, refund credits, and loyalty points.
-Within Lightrail, these are stored as what we call a Value.
+<p class="intro">Lightrail’s API and Webapp enables you to create and mange all types of customer value: promotions, gift cards, referral credits, refund credits, and loyalty points.
+Within Lightrail, these are stored as what we call a Value.</p>

 ## Values